Finding Your Voice: Steps to Becoming More Assertive Without Feeling Overwhelmed

 Practicing Assertiveness

 Confidence in assertiveness doesn’t come from waiting until you feel ready.
 It comes from practicing—even when it feels awkward or unnatural.
 Start small and build your skills over time.
-Here are a few ways to practice:
+Here are a few ways to practice:- Journal.
+Write down scenarios where you wish you had been more assertive.
+Practice writing out how you could handle those situations differently.

 - Role-play.
 Practice assertive communication with a trusted friend, partner, or therapist.
 Hearing your own voice say the words can help you feel more prepared.